hymkor/trash-go/README.md

 trash-go
 ========

-The trash-go is the library for golang to move specified files to trashbox (recycle-bin/trash-can) of Microsoft Windows.
+`trash-go` is a Go library for moving specified files to the trash (Recycle Bin/Trash Can) on Microsoft Windows.

 ```go doc |
 package trash // import "github.com/hymkor/trash-go"